 NASA Scientific Balloon Program Office (BPO) primary mission manager point of contact for High Altitude Student Platform's (HASP)'s mission is Christy Hales and Andy Hynous.
-In the event that your payload includes a non-banned hazard, NASA BPO will require additional information on this hazard to be included in your PSIP.
+In the event that your payload includes a non-banned hazard, NASA BPO will require additional information.
+Preliminary information should be provided in the application and a finalized version must be included in the Preliminary PSIP due in March.
 This additional information is required as hazards could include personnel injury or death, and health issues and is needed in order to facilitate NASA WFF Safety and Mission Assurance Division's ability to perform both flight and ground safety assessments for the Fort Sumner Campaign.
 The required data below and additional data provided in the PSIP will be included in the Ground and RF flight safety plans generated by NASA WFF Safety and required for HASP flight operations.